Jinyi-Liu/Jinyi-Liu.github.io/_publications/2023-04-30-Marketing-Science-Erratum.md

 ---
-title: 'Liu, J. and Huang, T. 2023.
-Erratum on "Competing for Recommendations" Model by Zhou and Zou (2023).'
+title: 'Liu, Jinyi, and Huang, Tingliang.
+2023.
+Erratum on “Competing for Recommendations” Model by Zhou and Zou (2023).
+Marketing Science.'
 collection: publications
 accepted: false
 permalink: /publication/2023-04-30-Marketing-Science-Erratum